 - Anticipation of regulations.
 This is likely to be the main incentive.
 In the case of batteries, Battery Directive 2023/1542 makes it clear which businesses are subjected to mandatory DPPs.
 A few other product categories such as toys, detergents as well as apparel and shoes are likely to be directly mandated to issue DPPs in the next few years.
 However, even for product categories without their Delegated Acts in sights, some businesses still proceed with DPP initiatives to ensure a smooth DPP implementation transition. - Public and consumer demands for more and better product information aid their purchasing decisions and avoid greenwashing. - Pressure from competitors who have embarked or plan to take on DPP-like initiatives in anticipation of their sector's possible mandatory DPP or perceived benefits of DPPs. - Pressure from one's own value chain network, including suppliers, buyers, partners, expecting cooperation for their own DPP initiatives. - Specific use cases.
 Some DPP actors, such as luxury goods brands or manufacturers relying on scarce resources, believe that DPPs can be part of the solution to their problems of anti-counterfeiting or reliable supplies. - Competitive advantage.
-Recyclers, repairers, or second-hand market platforms, consider that DPPs, once implemented at scale, as a competitive advantage to improve their process efficiency, productivity, and customer services in the form of information transparency. - Enabling circular business models.
+Recyclers, repairers, or second-hand market platforms, consider that DPPs, once implemented at scale, as a competitive advantage to improve their process efficiency, productivity, and customer services in the form of information transparency. - Enabling circular business models and ecosystems.
 This is particularly true for companies actively exploring circular business models, or embracing their sustainability programs, or founded entirely based on sustainable or circularity principes.
-These actors consider digital solutions, including DPP or DPP-like systems, to be a key to their success. - Natural fit to the business' strategy or other initiatives such as Digital Twin or Track and Trace. - For customs and market surveillance authorities, the incentives to embrace DPP derive mainly from regulatory pressure.
-Though the case can be made that once DPP is demonstrated to be beneficial and convenient, the adoption of DPP in their work processes would be welcome.
+These actors consider digital solutions, including DPP or DPP-like systems, to be a key to their success. - Natural fit to the business' strategy or other initiatives such as Digital Twin or Track and Trace.